nismod/infra-risk-vis/README.md

 This README covers requirements and steps through how to prepare data for visualisation and how to run the tool.

-1. Data preparation
-3. Build and run
-4. Deployment
+# Usage

 ## Data preparation

 The visualisation tool runs using prepared versions of analysis data and results
 - Rasters stored as Cloud-Optimised GeoTIFFs, with metadata ingested into a terracotta SQLite database
 - Vector data stored in a PostgreSQL database, and preprocessed into Mapbox